 The award-winning composer Margaret Brouwer has earned critical accolades for her music's lyricism, musical imagery and emotional power.
 Lawson Taitte of The Dallas Morning News praised Brouwer saying, “Ms. Brouwer has one of the most delicate ears and inventive imaginations among contemporary American composers.”
 In May 2014, Naxos released a CD on its American Classics Series featuring the chamber music of Brouwer titled “Shattered.”
 Jordan Borg from NewMusicBox wrote, "From the relentless, primal energy of 'Shattered Glass' to the naked beauty of 'Whom do you call angel now?'...Brouwer’s music represents just how uniquely diverse the output and voice of a single composer can be."
 The Classical Reviewer states, “"Margaret Brouwer has an ear for creating some exquisite sounds and textures that listeners will find beguiling.
 The performances are first rate, as is the recording."
 ClevelandClassical declares: "(Brouwer) has a talent for taking the simplest melody and through her expansive array of compositional techniques, develop it into a polished musical gem.
 And even when employing a twelve-tone row, Brouwer never ventures into the realm of compositional gimmickry.
 Every note she writes has musical purpose."

-Ms. Brouwer’s honors include an Award in Music from the American Academy of Arts and Letters, a Meet The Composer Commissioning/USA award, a Guggenheim Fellowship, an Ohio Council for the Arts Individual Fellowship, and grants from the National Endowment for the Arts, the Ford Foundation and the John S. Knight Foundation.
+In 2015, the Music Division of The New York Public Library for the Performing Arts at Lincoln Center began the creation of a Margaret Brouwer Collection.
+Brouwer's scores, manuscripts, papers, and recordings will be available for research by scholars, composers and performers.
+Brouwer’s honors include an Award in Music from the American Academy of Arts and Letters, a Meet The Composer Commissioning/USA award, a Guggenheim Fellowship, an Ohio Council for the Arts Individual Fellowship, and grants from the National Endowment for the Arts, New Music USA, the Cleveland Foundation, the Gund Foundation, Cuyahoga Arts and Culture, the Ford Foundation and the John S. Knight Foundation.

-Notable commissions and premieres since 2010 have come from the Dallas Symphony for Concerto for Viola and Orchestra; from the Detroit Symphony for Rhapsody for Orchestra; from the Rochester Philharmonic for Caution Ahead - Guard Rail Out; from the American Pianists Association for a competition finalist work, Prelude and Toccata; from CityMusic Cleveland Chamber Orchestra for her first Children’s Symphonic Drama, Daniel and Snakeman; and from the American Composer's Orchestra for Breakdown!
+Notable commissions and premieres since 2010 came from the Dallas Symphony for Concerto for Viola and Orchestra; from the Detroit Symphony for Rhapsody for Orchestra; from the Rochester Philharmonic for Caution Ahead - Guard Rail Out; from the American Pianists Association for a competition finalist work, Prelude and Toccata; from CityMusic Cleveland Chamber Orchestra for her Children’s Symphonic Drama, Daniel and Snakeman; and from the American Composer's Orchestra for Breakdown!